 Earlier this month Michael Fitt came across this newborn zebra in the north-western area of the Okavango Delta, in Vumbura Concession.
-The zebra has a rather amazing dark colour due to a small genetic abnormality linked to the amount of melanin affecting the pigmentation of the fur.
+The zebra has a rather unusual dark colour due to a small genetic abnormality linked to the amount of melanin affecting the pigmentation of the fur.

-Unfortunately if you stand out from the crowd you are a target.
+Unfortunately, if you stand out from the crowd, you are a target.
 Due to other abnormalities of this nature some scientist’s claim that zebra’s stripes are formed from the inhibition of melanin and that the “default” colour of a zebra is black.
 In other words, a zebra is black with white stripes.